Applied Mathematics for Network and Data Sciences

 This important information applies to all new students (starting in October 2020) of the master’s programme „Applied Mathematics for Network and Data Sciences.”

 All teaching modules of the winter semester 2020 (October – December) will be given online.
-Presence of students at the University Mittweida is required as of January-4, 2021.
+Presence of students at the University Mittweida is required as of March 1, 2021.

 The enormous technical progress during the last two decades resulted in highly innovative products and services that more than ever before are based on mathematical achievements.
 Modern mathematics is at the heart of an increasing number of innovations in the field of digital communication, satellite navigation, e-commerce, medical technology, and consumer electronics.
 Without modern mathematics there would be no navigation system, no mobile phone, no secure payment on the internet, no digital TV, and no MP3 player.
 Also there would be no efficient web search, no Blu-ray discs and no digital rights management (DRM).
 Modeling and simulation of computer and communication networks as well as social network analysis are also based on profound mathematical knowledge and methods.
 Current and previous developments in these highly innovative fields have led to a new understanding of mathematics.
 Modern mathematics is not only an auxiliary science for other sciences to solve technical and economic problems; nowadays it is considered as an independent, genuine technology.
 Its main characteristics are its algorithmic and technology-driven approach, combined with industrial relevance and innovation.
 The goal of this Master's degree programme in Applied Mathematics is to pursuade young people to participate in these ongoing developments in a most competent and comprehensive way and to give them a promising perspective for an academic or professional career in the field of mathematics and its applications to digital media.